How to Integrate AI Into an App: Step-by-Step Guide + Feature Ideas

 Using pre-built plugins

-The fastest way to add AI is through pre-built plugins.
-These plugins connect your app to popular AI services with just a few clicks, making them ideal for standard use cases like adding a ChatGPT-powered chatbot or generating images with DALL-E.
+One of the fastest ways to add AI is through pre-built plugins.
+These plugins connect your app to popular AI services with just a few clicks, making them useful for standard use cases like adding a ChatGPT-powered chatbot or generating images with DALL-E.

-On Bubble, you can browse the AI plugin marketplace and install integrations for OpenAI, Anthropic Claude, Google Gemini, and other services.
-Most plugins handle the authentication and API formatting for you, so you can focus on building the feature rather than wrestling with technical configuration.
+On Bubble, you can browse the AI plugin marketplace and install integrations for a range of AI services.
+Many API-related plugins handle some authentication and API-call setup for you, which can reduce configuration work so you can focus on building the feature.

 Connecting via API

 Using Bubble’s API Connector, you define the endpoint, authentication, and data structure, then use the connection in your workflows like any other action.
-The Bubble AI Agent can provide step-by-step guidance for complex integrations.
-Built-in hosting and infrastructure handle the technical complexity automatically.
+The Bubble AI Agent can provide guidance for complex integrations.
+Bubble’s built-in database, authentication, workflows, hosting, security, and deployment handle much of the full-stack complexity so you can focus on the product experience.

 Building a custom model

-The most complex option is training your own custom machine learning model.
-This gives you the most specialized results, but it takes significant technical know-how, large datasets, and constant upkeep.
-Most builders only go this route for large-scale apps with very specific needs that existing AI models can’t handle.
+Training your own custom machine learning model is the most specialized path.
+It requires significant technical know-how, large datasets, and constant upkeep, so most builders only go this route for large-scale apps with very specific needs that existing AI models can’t handle.

 For the majority of use cases, pre-built plugins and visual API connections will get you where you need to go.
 Custom models are worth considering when you need capabilities that commercial AI services don’t offer, or when you’re working with sensitive data that needs to stay within your own infrastructure.
-Even in those cases, you’d still use Bubble’s API Connector to make the connection.
+In many cases, you can use Bubble’s API Connector to connect your app to a custom model or model-serving endpoint, while keeping the product experience, workflows, and data logic visual in Bubble.

 Build your AI app faster with Bubble